oitik/Machine_learning/README.md

 # Machine_learning
-I will upload some codes on machine learning problem
+This is the Zero to Mastery Machine Learning course.
+I will upload all the codes and the resources here.